MultisampledNight/flow/src/doc/manual.typ

 ==== `keywords`

 Either an array of strings or
-a dictionary from strings to functions, where each function takes exactly one positional argument.
+a dictionary from strings to functions/colors/labels, where each function takes exactly one positional argument.

 Which words to highlight specially in the document.
-Think of it as a short-hand for show rules, but for individual words, handling capitalization and word boundaries for you.
+Think of it as a short-hand for show rules, but for individual words, handling capitalization, plurals, verbification and word boundaries for you.

 The function is the content with the word given to